deepakkarki/hackend-project/week-4/Python-C-extensions.md

 This should now build and install the C file into the python module we desire.

-After all this hardwork, we'll now test if the module works -
+After all this hard work, we'll now test if the module works -

 ```python
 #module that talks to the C code